icchalmers/Sit-To-Stand/BLEVibrator/Hardware/README.md

 # Cost

-The most expensive components are the RFDuino module, the LiPo batter and the vibration motor.
+The most expensive components are the RFDuino module, the LiPo battery and the vibration motor.
 At a rough guess, I would say a full vibration unit can be made in single quantity for < £30.
 Obviously making them in quantity would bring this down significantly.